 Mortgage Company Escrow Payments- If you are paying into escrow for property tax with your monthly mortgage payment, then your mortgage company should pay the property tax for you.
 If you are unsure about whether your tax will be paid, please contact your mortgage company.
 Your tax bill will indicate if a mortgage company is planning to pay your tax.
 Each fall, mortgage companies request the amount of property tax owed for all the properties that they have collected escrow payments.
 The Treasurer's Office sends that information to the mortgage companies and lists the name of the company on the taxpayer's bill.
 If a mortgage company listed on the tax bill fails to pay the tax on time, an extension of the deadline to pay without penalty will be granted.

 When Are Property Taxes Due?Real property taxes are due November 30 of any given year unless that date falls on a weekend, then it is due the following Monday.
 In 2016, current year taxes will be due Nov 30th.
 All county offices will be closed Nov 24th - 27th for Thanksgiving.
 Tax bills are sent no latter than Nov 1st of each year.

 You will need your parcel number to make a payment through Instant Payments.
-It can be found in the upper left of the tax bill mailed to you.
+It can be found under "Property Information" near the top of the tax bill mailed to you.
+You can search for a parcel number using the owner's last name in our Tax Information Search.
 You can also use our interactive Parcel Viewer Map to find your property and see the parcel number (same as parcel ID but two dashes and a zero must be added so that parcel ID 015550001 becomes parcel number 01-

 0555-0001 and 02MWA0015 becomes 02-